Kalzay/Pins_in_Pi/README.md

 Calculating the number of digits deep one must go to find all pins of a given length

 Run the pi.R script in R.
-Or use the .RProj file
+Or use the .Rproj file